 Enucleation.
 During this surgery, only the tumor is removed.

 Distal pancreatectomy.
 If the tumor is located in the tail of the pancreas, the most common operation is a distal pancreatectomy.
-During this operation, the surgeon removes the tail and body of the pancreas, as well as the spleen.
+During this operation, the surgeon removes the tail and body of the pancreas, as well as the spleen (this is called splenectomy).

 Side effects of surgery include weakness, fatigue, and pain for the first few days following the procedure.
 The doctor may prescribe medication to help manage these side effects.
 The patient will need to stay in the hospital for several days and will probably need to rest at home for about 1 month.